-Always check to be sure the NG tube is in the stomach before starting a feeding or giving medicine.
+Always check that the NG tube is in the stomach before starting a feeding or giving medicine.
+Measure outer portion of NG tube (from tip of nose to end of tube).
+Compare this measurement with previous measurements.

-- Measure outer portion of NG tube (from tip of nose to end of tube).
-Compare this measurement with previous measurements. - Have your baby suck on a pacifier during the feeding. - Make sure the formula or medicine is at room temperature.
+Make sure the formula or medicine is at room temperature.